 Welcome to the Women's League

-League generally starts the 2nd Tuesday in May, unless members vote differently.
-League generally goes for 14 weeks and no later than August 30th.
-Although any Course member can join the league, there is a maximum number of 24 teams for a league in order to complete play in a timely manner.
+League starts the 2nd Tuesday in May (May 10th this year) and is 14 weeks.
+The league has no official end date, only when 14 weeks are completed or Aug.
+31st whichever comes first.
+We will not play after August 31.
+If there is a cancellation of a league night those matches will be made up after the last regularly scheduled night unless it would be after August 31st.
+If it would be after August 31st, those matches would not be made up.
+Although any course member can join the league, there is a maximum number of 24 teams for a league in order to complete play in a timely manner.
 If the league is full, you can be placed on a waiting list and/or you can consider being placed on the sub-list.
-When necessary, the following guidelines will be used to determine league members: previous league members will have first priority, then adult dues paying members (not Jr. members), then daughters of adult dues paying members and finally Jr. Members.
+When necessary, the following guidelines will be used to determine league members: previous league members will have priority, then adult dues paying members, then daughters of adult dues paying members and finally Jr. Members.

 Individual Hole Competition – (9 points possible) – 1 point will be awarded for each hole to the team with the lowest combined score, including the handicap differences per hole.
 Use the course handicap system to determine which holes to add additional strokes for handicap differences.
 Example: Team A has combined handicaps of 25.
 Team B has combined handicaps of 30.
 Team B will earn 1 stroke on the top 5 handicapped holes, according to the scorecard, to be subtracted from their team total for that hole.

 Team Competition- (3 points possible) – 3 points will be awarded for team totals.
 This is calculated by adding the two team member’s scores together and subtracting their respective handicaps.
 If Team A’s total is less than Team B’s, Team A is awarded 3 points.
 However, if a team has 2 subs on a given night or their opponent forfeits, they cannot earn the 3 ‘team’ points, regardless of the substitutes’ scores.